Original article published 6th November 2012

 Personally, I think that graph over-simplifies the process and I have created another one which is more accurate, and more fun, I think.
 You can fill in your narrative for this as you please.

-Then, in the process of creating the graph above, and whilst writing the first post in this culture shock series, it dawned on me that I am still suffering culture shock after eighteen months of living here.
+In the process of creating the graph above, and whilst writing the first post in this culture shock series, it suddenly dawned on me that I am still suffering culture shock after eighteen months of living here in Berlin.
 I recognise in myself many, if not most, of the symptoms – both psychological and physical.
-I got a little distracted and tried to plot my own graph for the past few years.
+I am not happy.
+I am not depressed, but I am definitely not full of joy.
+This is not like me.

-I know what I am supposed to do – get out there, meet people etc, and believe me, I have tried and tried.
-I know it isn’t ‘me’, as I had no problem in Tokyo or even in the UK, but here… well, it is just not happening.
+I know what I am supposed to do to help get over culture shock – get out there, meet people etc, and believe me, I have tried and tried.
+I know it isn’t ‘me’, as I had no problem in Tokyo or even when I moved around in the UK, but here… well, it is just not happening.